The mestiza muse

 Curly cuts are more important than many may realize; these cuts work to optimize your curls and show them off at their best while maintaining the health of your hair.
 Curly cuts cover everything from assisting with bulk management to the best shaping.

-To help you choose which curly cut may work best, I’ve included seven curly hair-cutting methods that may work for wavy hair, curly hair, and oily hair.
-Find a hair salon for curly hair that specializes in one of these methods and see which one works best for you!
+To help you choose which curly cut may work best, I’ve included seven curly hair-cutting methods that may work for wavy hair, curly hair, and coily hair, perfect for any curly girl or guy.

 Curly Haircuts